 An eclectic city in the United States (maybe you can fly or drive here at a lower cost), where Spanish speakers outnumber English speakers.

-Little Havana – a heavily-influenced Cuban district which will take you back in time and introduce your family to a Latin world (filled with Spanish speakers of course)
+- Little Havana – a heavily-influenced Cuban district that will take you back in time and introduce your family to a Latin world (filled with Spanish speakers of course)

 3. Barcelona, Spain

 For an ultimate vacation for history buffs, and those wanting to really see the source of the Spanish language (and total culture), Barcelona is a wonderful vacation.
 This may not be the cheapest locale for a family this summer, but one worth visiting.